Doctor of Physical Therapy Degree

 Read Bio Close

-Cheri is the program director of the Physical Therapy Orthopedic Residency Program and is an Assistant Professor of Physical Therapy for the Residential Program.
-Cheri received her entry level Physical Therapy degree from Northern Arizona University and continued on to the University fo South Australia for her masters.
+Dr. Hodges is the program director of the physical therapy orthopedic residency program and is an associate professor of physical therapy for the residential program.
+Dr. Hodges received her entry level physical therapy degree from Northern Arizona University and continued on to the University of South Australia for her masters degree in manipulative therapy.
 From there she received her doctorate at A.T.
-Still University.
-She has over 25 years of clinical experience in orthopedic physical therapt and has been teaching in the entry-level program at A.T.
-Still University since 2008.
-Cheri’s research interests are in the lumbo-pelvic region.
+Still University of Health Sciences.
+She has over 30 years of clinical experience in orthopedic physical therapist and has been teaching in the entry-level program at ATSU since 2008.
+Dr. Hodges’ research interests are in the lumbo-pelvic region.

 Tawna Wilkinson, PT, DPT, PCS